-Last winter we discovered another great eatery only 3 miles north up Hiway One in Valley Ford - it's cleverly called Rocker Oysterfellers.
-Coincidentally, we have run into some real rock stars the few times we have made the run up there for an excellent dinner with exceptional service.
+A few winters ago, we discovered another great eatery only 3 miles north up Hiway One in Valley Ford - it's cleverly called Rocker Oysterfellers.
+Coincidentally, we have run into some real rock stars the few times we have made the run up there for an excellent dinner with exceptional service and, often, live music.
 Very fun bar also.
 For additional local color and great food, go on up to The Casino in the tiny town where Hitchcock filmed The Birds - Bodega.
 Play pool while you wait to be served.
 For more upscale dining, but with a casual atmosphere and dress, we love Bodega Bay's Terrapin Creek, which just earned a Michelin star (not easy)!
 It is operated by a young, extremely nice couple in Bodega Bay, again S.F. expatriates from top restaurants such as Jardiniere, Ame and Michael Mina.

 There just isn't another spot quite like California's Dillon Beach, a unique, still thriving fishing village hidden about three miles off the beaten path of Highway One!
 Dillon Beach has an unusually expansive beach with rocky tidal pools on one end and huge sand dunes bordering Tomales Bay on the other, both of which can be seen from the deck of Dill 'n Thyme.
 Because Dillon Beach is set back slightly inside the mouth of Bodega Bay on one side and Tomales Bay on the other, it lies in the sun, just out of reach of the fog belt, yet still has spectacular wave action offshore for surfing and calmer skimboarding towards the beach.

 Be our guests and you will return time and again for an 'all is right with the world' recharge, we guarantee it!
 When you come, don't worry about linens or towels.
 We provide one time linen service on arrival.
-Cleaning fee of $65-$100 is non-refundable so that you do not have to work off your vacation at the end of your stay!
+Cleaning fee of $100 is non-refundable so that you do not have to work off your vacation at the end of your stay!
 Just kindly run a last load of dishes before Ana comes in to clean.
 And, if it's been a particular rowdy weekend, be sure to put furniture back in place and pick up trash, as well as recycle bottles and cans.
 Trash and recyle bins are outside toward the street.

-If you are bringing your pet to dog friendly Dillon Beach, bring a sturdy dog bed and some extra wipe down towels for surf and sand.
-There is a $25 pet fee per dog.
+If you are bringing your pet to dog-friendly Dillon Beach, bring a sturdy dog bed and some extra wipe down towels for surf and sand.
+There is a $45 pet fee per dog.